 At a glance

-Join us on a medical internship in the Philippines for teenagers and gain international work experience.
-It’s a great addition to your CV, and you’ll have the chance to learn directly from doctors and gain new skills.
+- Join us on a medical internship in the Philippines for teenagers and gain international work experience.
+Learn directly from doctors and add value to your CV.

-Doctors will teach you how they diagnose and treat various illnesses and conditions, some of which you’ve only read about before.
-We’ll teach you how to check blood sugar levels and measure blood pressure, both are new skills which you’ll put into practice on community outreaches.
-By taking part you’re providing basic healthcare to people in disadvantaged communities.
+- Learn how to check blood sugar levels and measure blood pressure, both are new skills which you’ll put into practice on community outreaches.

-You’ll live and work with teenagers your age, and stay with a local host family.
-We plan weekend trips and evening social activities so you can have plenty of fun while experiencing Filipino culture.
-You’ll make friends from all over the world and memories that last a lifetime!
+- Live and work with teenagers your age, and stay with a local host family.
+There are planned weekend trips and social activities ensuring that you experience authentic Filipino culture.

 Is a medical internship in the Philippines for teenagers right for me?